Shakkin' Briggie: Damage

 The bridge was damaged by floods in 1876, 1914 and most seriously in October 1920, when floodwaters rose above the level of the bridge deck.
 Public funds were sought and the bridge reopened in September 1922.
 However, due to erosion, the Dee shifted its course from 1955 onwards, sweeping away the southern approach spans, and in 1984 the decking was removed as a safety precaution.
 The bridge is a Category B listed structure, and is now derelict.

 Plans for restoration

 In recent years (as of 2007) plans have been made to restore the bridge and extend it to the south bank.
 It was proposed to form a trust to take on responsibility for the bridge.
 However, funding for restoration (estimated at £775,000 in 1990) has not been secured.

+In 2022-2023, an area at the Cults end of the bridge was landscaped and improved with interpretation signage and benches, providing views of the bridge and information on its history.